bobbydwise1/capstone-react-week3/README.md

 * _There will at least be all the traditional chess piece graphics of pawn, rook, knight, bishop, queen, and king._

-* _When any piece is dragged anywhere else on the gameboard, it will erase any piece in the square, and then the piece will be moved there (ex: there is no checking the player if their moves are “legal” for that piece.)._
+* _A game piece is moved by left clicking on it once to first select it.
+Then the player must select the destination square.
+It will erase any piece in the square, and then the piece will be moved there (ex: there is no checking the player if their moves are “legal” for that piece.)._

 * _There are no “turns”.
 Ex, it is possible for white or black to move 10 pieces in a row if they wanted._